ndbroadbent/ndbroadbent.github.io/content/posts/2022-10-30-e24-resistor-pack-ring-binder.md

 ## Buying an Unsorted Pack of 1,700 Resistors

 I bought a resistor pack that included 1,700 resistors in the E24 series, in sets of 10 (170 different values.)
-These are 1/4W carbon film resistors with a 5% tolerance.
+I bought 1/4W carbon film resistors with a 5% tolerance.

 <img class="lightbox thumb" src="/images/posts/2022/10/e24-resistors-ring-binder/resistor-kit.jpg" alt="Pack of carbon film resistors" />